Price Discrimination in International Airline Markets: Model

 \subsection{Supply}

-The airline has $T$ periods, before the departure, to sell $K^{e}$ and $K^{f}$ economy and first-class seats, respectively.
-Each period, the airline chooses prices $\{p_{t}^{e}, p_{t}^{f}\}$ and commits to selling no more than $\{\overline{q}_{t}^{e}, \overline{q}_{t}^{f}\}\leq \omega_t$ seats at those prices, where $\omega_t := (K_{t}^{e},K_{t}^{f})$ is the number of unsold seats in each cabin.
-We model that airlines must commit to a seat release policy to mimic the ``fare bucket'' strategy that airlines use in practice \citep[e.g.,][]{AlderighiNicoliniPiga2015}, which helps insure the airline against a ``good'' demand shock where too many seats are sold today at the expense of future higher willingness to pay passengers.\footnote{ Our modeling choices, in particular seat release policies and random assignments, imply that there may be instances when a passenger with a high willingness-to-pay shows up to the market and cannot be served.
-If, instead, we had used an optimal rationing, where seats are assigned in the order willingness-to-pay, it would lead to higher baseline efficiency.
-There still may be other modeling choices, but overall, we believe that our model is a reasonable given our sample and our final goal.} One of this market's defining characteristics is that the airline must commit to policies this period before realizing the current and future demand.
-The airline does not observe a passenger's reason to fly or valuations $(v,\xi)$; however, the airline knows the underlying stochastic process that governs demand and uses the information to price discriminate, both within a period and across periods.\footnote{ See \cite{BarnhartBelobabaOdoni2003} for an overview of forecasting airline demand.}
+The airline has $T$ periods before the departure to sell $K^{e}$ and $K^{f}$ economy and first-class seats, respectively.
+Each period, the airline chooses prices $\{p_{t}^{e}, p_{t}^{f}\}$ and commits to selling no more than $\{\overline{q}_{t}^{e}, \overline{q}_{t}^{f}\}\leq \omega_t$ seats at those prices, where $\omega_t := (K_{t}^{e},K_{t}^{f})$ is the number of unsold seats in each cabin. {The airline cannot observe passengers' reasons for travel, so it cannot price differently for business and leisure passengers.} We model that airlines must commit to a seat-release policy to mimic the ``fare bucket'' strategy that airlines use in practice \citep[e.g.,][]{AlderighiNicoliniPiga2015}, which helps the airline insure against a favorable demand shock where too many seats are sold today at the expense of future passengers with higher willingness-to-pay.
+One of this market's defining characteristics is that the airline must commit to policies every period before realizing the demand.
+The airline does not observe a passenger's reason to fly or valuations $(v,\xi)$; however, the airline knows the underlying stochastic process that governs demand and uses the information to price discriminate, both within and across periods.\footnote{See \cite{BarnhartBelobabaOdoni2003} for an overview of forecasting airline demand.}